tjenkinson/shipyard-project.com/site/content/docs/deploy/automated/index.md

   PREFIX: prefix for container names
   SHIPYARD_ARGS: these are passed to the Shipyard controller container as controller args
   TLS_CERT_PATH: path to certs to enable TLS for Shipyard
+  PORT: listen port for the shipyard controller (default: 8080)
+  PROXY_PORT: port for the docker proxy (default: 2375)
 ```

 Note: all variables are optional.